ChiakiUra/ChiakiUra/README.md

 ---

 ## 👋 About Me
-- Produced and mixed music for **idols, bands, and anime soundtracks**
+- Sound producer working across **bands (from heavy rock / alternative metal to guitar rock, jazz, blues, and funk), hip hop, and idol projects**, handling everything from composition to Rec/Mix/Master
+- Contributed extensively to **anime soundtracks** as a guitarist and mixing engineer
-- Experienced in **recording, mixing, mastering, and guitar performance**
+- Versatile experience in **recording, mixing, mastering, composition, and guitar performance**
 - Teaching and mentoring young creators at **Unlimited Sound Works**
-- Recently started IT development → building tools like **Plugin Intel Checker**
+- Exploring IT development → building tools like **Plugin Intel Checker**

 ---